Walker Hume

 Walker Hume (born August 22, 1993) is an American soccer center-back.

 Playing career

-College & Amateur
+College and amateur

 Hume began playing college soccer at Rollins College in 2012, before transferring to the University of North Carolina at Chapel Hill for their 2014 season.
 Hume missed the entirety of the 2015 season due to injury.

 While at college, Hume appeared for Austin Aztex, Midland/Odessa Sockers and Portland Timbers U23s in the Premier Development League.

 Professional

 On January 13, 2017, Hume was selected by FC Dallas in the second Round (37th overall) of the 2017 MLS SuperDraft.
 He signed with the team on February 21, 2017.

 Personal

 He has a twin brother, Tucker, who currently plays for United Soccer League club Nashville SC.

 His grandfather is former NFL player Tom Franckhauser, who played for the Los Angeles Rams, Dallas Cowboys and Minnesota Vikings.